This post may contain affiliate links. Please see my disclosure policy.

-- Use pure maple syrup in this recipe – Grade A maple syrup has a rich amber color and flavor, and is my favorite for baking
+- Use pure maple syrup – Grade A maple syrup has a rich amber color and flavor (my favorite for baking).

-- Bring your eggs to room temperature before baking so that they incorporate smoothly into the filling
+- Room temperature eggs – Bring eggs to room temperature before baking so that they incorporate smoothly into the filling.

-- When the bars are just out of the oven, use a pastry brush to brush the pecans with maple syrup for a little extra sheen and sprinkle with flaky salt
+- Add a finishing touch – When the bars are just out of the oven, use a pastry brush to brush the pecans with maple syrup for a little extra sweetness and sprinkle with flaky salt.

-- Serve these bars with vanilla ice cream or whipped cream for the ultimate indulgence!
+- Serving suggestion – Top these bars with vanilla ice cream or whipped cream for the ultimate indulgence!

-- Store leftover pecan pie bars in the refrigerator for up to 3 days (warm briefly or bring to room temperature before serving)
+- Store leftover pecan pie bars in the refrigerator – Bars will keep for up to 3 days (warm briefly or bring to room temperature before serving).

 Maple pecan pie bars make the BEST dessert!
 Made with maple syrup (no corn syrup!), you’ll love these delicious pecan pie bars!